-\paragraph{Exploration and domain randomization} The last experiment shows that if sufficient exploration is allowed, DQN may still generalize to different trajectories, even when using small replay buffers (blue curve right plot Figure \ref{fig:exploration_buffer}).
-In the original configuration, the exploration rate $\epsilon$ for DQN starts at $\epsilon = 1$ and decays linearly to $\epsilon = 0.0$ after $20$K steps.
-For this experiment, we set the final exploration rate $\epsilon = 0.1$.
-In contrast, since exploration in PPO is normally controlled by the entropy bonus, which makes it hard to ensure fixed exploration rates, we add noise to the environment instead.
-The red curve in Figure \ref{fig:exploration_buffer} (right) shows that when we train in an environment where the agent's actions are overridden by a random action with $20\%$ probability, the performance of PPO in the evaluation environment does not degrade after the agent has converged to the optimal policy.
-This suggests that the added noise prevents the samples containing spurious correlations from dominating the training batches.
-However, it may also happen that random noise is not sufficient to remove the spurious correlations.
-As shown in Figure \ref{fig:exploration_buffer_keydoor} (Appendix \ref{ap:buffer_exploration}), in the Key2Door environment, neither forcing the agent to take random actions $20\%$ of the time nor setting $\epsilon = 0.1$, solves the OOT generalization problem.
+\paragraph{Exploration and domain randomization} The last experiment shows that if sufficient exploration is allowed, DQN may still generalize to different trajectories, even when using small replay buffers (blue curve right plot on Figure \ref{fig:exploration_buffer}).
+In the original configuration, the exploration rate $\epsilon$ for DQN starts at $\epsilon = 1$ and decays to $\epsilon = 0.0$ after $20$K steps.
+For this experiment, we set the final rate $\epsilon = 0.1$.
+In contrast, since exploration in PPO is controlled by the entropy bonus, which makes it hard to ensure fixed exploration rates, we add noise to the environment instead.
+The red curve in Figure \ref{fig:exploration_buffer} (right) shows that when the agent's actions are overridden by a random action with $20\%$ probability, the performance of PPO in the evaluation environment does not degrade after the agent has converged to the optimal policy.
+This suggests that the added noise prevents spurious correlations from dominating training batches.
+However, it may also happen that random noise is insufficient to remove the spurious correlations, as occurs in the Key2Door environment (Figure \ref{fig:exploration_buffer_keydoor}; Appendix \ref{ap:buffer_exploration}).
 Similar results for Diversion are provided in Appendix \ref{ap:buffer_exploration}.